romanmurzac/DrivenPath/chapter_7/README.md

 # **Chapter 7:** Streaming processing - *Local Pipeline*

-## Scenario
+## Scenario 7
-For seventh Chapter / Sprint, as the *DrivenData* company start to grow fast and daily traffic is also growing, there already ~10.000 records per day.
-This new records, beside batch ingestion need to be ingested in real time for real time analysis and alerting.
-To achieve this it is required to investigate the data streaming for *DrivenData* and understand the amount of data per time unit.
-Prepare local ETL pipeline to extract data into streaming layer, in streaming table for consumtion in analytical process.
+For the seventh chapter/sprint, as the *DrivenData* company starts to grow rapidly and daily traffic is increasing, there are currently around 10,000 records generated per day.
+In addition to batch ingestion, these new records need to be ingested in real-time for analysis and alerting.
+To achieve this, it is necessary to investigate data streaming for *DrivenData* and understand the amount of data per time unit.
+Prepare a local ETL pipeline to extract data into a streaming layer, specifically in a streaming table, for consumption in the analytical process.

 ## Assignment
-For current Sprint / Chapter your tasks are:
+For this Sprint / Chapter your tasks include:
-1. **Read** from [Theory](#theory) section about:\
+1. **Read** the following topics in the [Theory](#theory) section:\
     a.
 Streaming processing.\
     b.
 Kafka.\
     c.
 Producer.\
     d.
 Consumer.\
     e.
 Topic.

-2. **Implement** from [Practice](#practice) section for *DataDriven* company:\
+2. **Implement** the steps in the [Practice](#practice) section for *DataDriven* company:\
     a.
 Setup Kafka:
     * i.
 Create Docker Compose file.
     * ii.
 Run Kafka on Docker.